Round scones with jam on white plate.

 As an Amazon Associate I earn from qualifying purchases.

 What is something I haven’t made before?
 That is a question I was asking myself last week when I realized that I haven’t attempted to make scones.
-I searched for a recipe for scones in all of my vintage cookbooks and found the one I am sharing today.
+I searched for a recipe for scones in all of my vintage cookbooks and found the griddle scones.
 It is easy and great for summer baking!

 What Ingredients Will I Need?